CS2401-Fall2020/Week-1/README.md

 Sign up for the zyBook textbook (instructions are in the syllabus).

 ### Task 3
-Send a private message (in chat) to your instructor using MS Teams to say hello. (approrpiate GIFs and/or emoji are welcome).
+Send a private message (in chat) to your instructor using MS Teams to say hello. (approrpiate GIFs and/or emoji are welcome) as well as your github username and UTEP ID.

 ## Grading
 * 10 points for accepting the assignment into your GitHub Account